rootz491/JavaScript-basics/readme.md

     *   text.replace("from", "to"); // to replace some text from string.
     *   text.toUpperCase();         // to convert string to upper case.
     *   text.toLowerCase();         // to covert string to lower case.
     *   text.trim()                 // removes whitespace from both sides of a string
+    *   object.hasOwnProperty()     //  takes property name as argument and returns whether that property belongs to object or not using boolean (T/F)
     *